Biden stimulus showers money on Americans, sharply cutting poverty in defining move of presidency

 To address the needs of low-income families, this bill does more than provide stimulus funds and extended unemployment aid.
 It also expands three key tax credits — the child tax credit, the earned income tax credit, and the child and dependent care tax credit — that advocates for the poor have long urged the government to do to help reduce poverty.
 These programs make up about $150 billion of the bill.

 Under this more generous child tax credit plan, parents would receive $3,000 a year for every child ages 6 to 17 and $3,600 a year for every child under 6.
 The current credit is $2,000, and the poorest families can get a refund from the government for only $1,400.
-The stimulus bill also expands the child and dependent care tax credit from 30 percent of costs to 50 percent.
+The stimulus bill also expands the child and dependent care tax credit so eligible families can deduct up to 50 percent of their costs, up from 20 to 35 percent before.

 For people without children, the legislation expands the earned income tax credit, which helps supplement wages for the working poor.